Quadray coordinates: Pedagogical significance

 If one now calls this volume "4D" as in "four-dimensional" or "four-directional" we have primed the pump for an understanding of R. Buckminster Fuller's "4D geometry," or Synergetics.

-In this American transcendentalist philosophy, the regular tetrahedron of edges one, as defined by four inter-tangent uni-radius balls, is taken as unit of volume.
+In this American transcendentalist philosophy, the regular tetrahedron whose six edges are all of unit length one — each edge being the center-to-center distance between two of four inter-tangent, equal-radius balls — is taken as the unit of volume.

 A set of familiar convex polyhedra, termed "the concentric hierarchy" is nested around it, per the above table, such that the cube has volume 3, the octahedron volume 4, rhombic dodecahedron volume 6, and cuboctahedron volume 20.